Reflection Questions for Out of Classroom Learning Experiences

 - What aspects of your job were most exciting?
 Why?

-- What activities engaged you fully, made you feel more energized?
+- What activities engaged you fully?
 How did these activities connect with your values?

 - Did you dislike an activity or task?
 Why?